jonathashnr/emoji-da-velha/README.md

 ## Emoji da velha 👵

 This is just a personal project for learning purposes.
-"Emoji da velha" is a wordplay with how we call Tic Tac Toe in portuguese: 'Jogo da velha' (The oldwomen game).
-When the game comes to a "draw" we say "deu velha" (oldwoman gotcha).
+"Emoji da velha" is a wordplay with how we call TicTacToe in portuguese: 'Jogo da velha' (The oldwomen game).
+When the game comes to a tie we say "deu velha" (oldwoman gotcha).
 Thats why when the game result is a draw the 👵 emoji gets a point.
-You can play the demo [here](https://github.com/facebook/create-react-app).
+You can play the demo [here](https://emoji-da-velha.netlify.app/).

 Things I learned doing this: